-- To locate, identify, process and train a sufficient number of qualified and diverse candidates for hire to realize no more than 3 vacancies at year-end and to attain a minority percentage of 28 percent of staff (moving toward a future goal of mirroring the County population with 36 percent of staff being minority). - To maintain a variance of 2 percent or less between authorized and actual annual expenditures.
+- ♦ To locate, identify, process and train a sufficient number of qualified and diverse candidates for hire to realize no more than 3 vacancies at year-end and to attain a minority percentage of 28 percent of staff (moving toward a future goal of mirroring the County population with 36 percent of staff being minority). - ♦ To maintain a variance of 2 percent or less between authorized and actual annual expenditures.

-Prior Year Actu Current Estimate Future Estimate Indicator FY 2001 Actual FY 2002 Actual FY 2003 Estimate/Actual FY 2004 FY 2005 Output: Total agency budget administered (in millions) \$41.76 \$44.61 \$48.41 / \$47.06 \$48.23 \$48.64 Certified applications received 305 648 NA / 672 696 720 Applicant background investigations conducted 187 72 NA / 126 180 225 Sworn staff hired 43 43 NA / 55 60 45 Minority sworn staff hired 16 8 20 / 22 15 15 Efficiency: Budget dollars administered per budget staff (in millions) NA NA NA / \$18.80 \$19.20 \$19.06 Background checks conducted per investigator 62 24 40 / 42 60 75

-Prior Year Actu Current Estimate Future Estimate Indicator FY 2001 Actual FY 2002 Actual FY 2003 Estimate/Actual FY 2004 FY 2005 Service Quality: Average service rating of budget support by customers В B+ B+ / B B+ B+ Percent of recruits successfully completing the academy NA 79% NA / 80% 85% 85% Percent of minorities hired 37% 19% NA / 40% 25% 33% Outcome: Variance between approved budget and actual expenditures at fiscal year end NA NA NA / 2.8% 2.0% 2.0% Percent of minorities on staff NA NA NA / NA 25% 28% Vacancies at the end of the fiscal year 1 2 NA / 2 3 3
+Prior Year Actuals Current Estimate Future Estimate Indicator FY 2001 Actual FY 2002 Actual FY 2003 Estimate/Actual FY 2004 FY 2005 Output: Total agency budget administered (in millions) \$41.76 \$44.61 \$48.41 / \$47.06 \$48.23 \$48.64 Certified applications received 305 648 NA / 672 696 720 Applicant background investigations conducted 187 72 NA / 126 180 225 Sworn staff hired 43 43 NA / 55 60 45 Minority sworn staff hired 16 8 20 / 22 15 15 Efficiency: Budget dollars administered per budget staff (in millions) NA NA NA / \$18.80 \$19.20 \$19.06 Background checks conducted per investigator 62 24 40 / 42 60 75 Service Quality: Average service rating of budget support by customers В B+ B+ / B B+ B+ Percent of recruits successfully completing the academy NA 79% NA / 80% 85% 85% Percent of minorities hired 37% 19% NA / 40% 25% 33% Outcome: Variance between approved budget and actual expenditures NA NA NIA / 2 90/ 2.0% 2.0% at fiscal year end Percent of minorities on staff NA NA NA NA NA / 2.8% NA / NA 2.0% 2.0% Vacancies at the end of the fiscal year 1 1 2 NA / NA NA / 2 25% 3

-The Administrative Services Division provides support for an agency of 563 staff members.
+The Administrative Services Division provides support for an agency of 562 staff members.
 This includes but is not limited to hiring, training, fiscal management and technological support.
 An increased number of employees recruited and trained in FY 2004 relates in part to an increase in the attrition rate fueled by an increased number of retirements and also due to the phase-in of previously approved positions.
-The Board of Supervisors, as part of the FY 2002 Carryover Review, authorized 37 new deputy positions in support of the Adult Detention Center to be phased in as follows: 16 positions for FY 2003; 11 positions for FY 2004; and 10 positions for FY 2005.
+The Board of Supervisors, as part of the FY 2002 Carryover Review, authorized 37 new deputy positions in support of the Adult Detention Center to be phased in as follows: 16 positions for FY 2003, 11 positions for FY 2004, and 10 positions for FY 2005.
 The competition among area public safety agencies for qualified staff makes the hiring and retention of qualified applicants a challenge.

 The Administrative Services Division continues to rely on customer feedback to measure overall satisfaction with the services it provides.
 The customers served are staff members within the agency and the citizens in the community.
 The Administrative Services Division uses a survey instrument now distributed to all staff in the agency to evaluate and rate the level of satisfaction with administrative services received.
 During the FY 2005 budget preparation process and strategic planning development partners and customers in the community also were surveyed.
 A satisfaction index of B+ (Very Good) or better is set as the FY 2005 goal.
-The survey satisfaction indicator is measured as follows: A=Excellent; B+ =Very Good; B=Good; C=Satisfactory; D=Needs Improvement.
+The survey satisfaction indicator is measured as follows: A=Excellent, B+ =Very Good, B=Good, C=Satisfactory, D=Needs Improvement.